AdaHsu/mactools/README.md

 ## check_cask.sh

-Check what I had installed version via **brew-cask** and notice you when new version comming.
+Check what I had installed version via **brew-cask** and noticed when new version comming.

 If you have don't need notice some software's version, add it in **EXCLUDE_SOFTWARE** variable.